usmanworkflow5566/Camotech-solutions/README.md

-  # Enhance Animation and Images
+  # CamoTech Solutions

-  This is a code bundle for Enhance Animation and Images.
+  The Best BPO Company.
 The original project is available at https://www.figma.com/design/ygkmESuKJcDWDOhNHHlRx2/Enhance-Animation-and-Images.

   ## Running the code